 - Start streaming your favorite music.

 While the web player offers a simple and accessible solution, it has a few limitations.
-Tidal web player only offers Tidal Hi-Fi sound quality.
-If you need Tidal Master Quality audio (MQA), this method may not work for you.
+Tidal web player offers limited audio quality which reaches to 16bit/44.1khz.
+If you need Tidal HiRes FLAC audio, this method may not work for you.
 Besides, you cannot download music for offline listening, and playback may occasionally experience latency depending on your internet connection.
 Still, for basic streaming, the web player is a great option.

-For those looking for an experience more similar to a desktop app, the Tidal Hi-fi is a great alternative, which is an Electron-based wrapper for the official Tidal web player.
-Although it's a third-party solution, it allows Linux users to stream Tidal with more control over their playback, including integration with media keys on your keyboard.
+For those looking for a more sealmess using experience, like a desktop app, the Tidal Hi-Fi app is a great alternative, which is an electron-based wrapper for the official Tidal web player.
+Although it's a third-party solution, it allows Linux users to stream Tidal with many features, including the Tidal max quality, the integration with media keys on your keyboard, and more.

 1. Download the Snap Package